The WIT President's scholarship programme encourages and rewards inspiring young people who demonstrate a capacity to shape a better society.

 Science & Computing

-Each President’s Scholar will receive a bursary of €2,000 per year of study (to be paid in instalments) along with €500 per semester.
+Each President’s Scholar will receive a bursary of €2,000 per year of study (to be paid in instalments) along with €500 per semester for student services.
 As a President’s Scholar you will have advanced entry to your selected course (Round Zero in early August) and you will also be part of the Student Ambassador programme for the duration of your studies, representing the Institute and the academic school in which you study.

 Our President’s scholars will be individuals of outstanding ability who have demonstrated his/her leadership through any of the following areas: